GreycinKim/DataPortfolio/Company1/README.md

 ###  Overview
 ![1](https://github.com/user-attachments/assets/6cc60c3e-ddef-471e-9cff-6c40dc69cfdf)

-Amazon Shipping is a company which ships a variety of FMCG (Fast Moving Consumer Goods) all over the world.

-The Shipping Manager doesn't have much visibility and doesn't know how many orders are processed and shipped on a monthly basis.
-He would like a dashboard of this where he selects a month and can tell how many orders are outstanding a day and where they should be shipped.

-He has given us csv files from which we have to create a Dashboard for his quick review so that he could take further decisions for the benefit of the company.

-Thus, we created below interactive dashboard as per his requirement.
-Now, he could switch and view different shipping stats for different months and years.
+Company 1 is a business that operates in various sectors and requires comprehensive visibility into its financial and sales performance.

+The Operations Manager has requested a dashboard that provides a clear overview of the company’s key metrics, including monthly expenses, revenue, the top 25 best-selling items, the 10 least-sold items, and the top 10 companies they are partnered with.

+To facilitate this, the manager has provided CSV files containing the relevant data, and our task is to create a dynamic dashboard for his quick review.
+This will help the manager track performance, make data-driven decisions, and optimize partnerships.

+We have developed an interactive dashboard based on these requirements.
+Now, the manager can easily monitor expenses, revenue trends, sales performance, and partnership data at a glance.

-You can view Amazon Shipping Analytics Dashboard on my Tableau Public Profile link - [https://public.tableau.com/profile/utkarsh.yadav6297#!/  ](https://public.tableau.com/app/profile/greycin.kim/viz/Book1_17268671841890/GeneralDashboard?publish=yes)
+You can view the Dashboard on my Tableau Public Profile link - [Company1 Tableau](https://public.tableau.com/app/profile/greycin.kim/viz/Book1_17268671841890/GeneralDashboard?publish=yes)